elijahcole/recipe-engineering/mains/carrot_ginger_soup.md

 3. Roughly chop onion, garlic, ginger.
 Add to pot, cook for ~4 minutes.
 4. Add carrots and curry paste.
 Cook for ~2 minutes.
 5. Add stock, coconut milk, fish sauce, pinch of salt.
 Bring to boil, reduce to simmer, cook until carrots are soft (~15 minutes).
-6. Zest and juice lime into the pot.
+6. Zest lime and juice half the lime, add zest and juice to the pot.
 7. Blend until smooth.
 8. Season to taste.